diodiogod/TTS-Audio-Suite/README.md

     ```bash
     cd ComfyUI_ChatterBox_SRT_Voice
     ```
-3. Install the required dependencies.  **Important:** Use the `python.exe` executable located in your ComfyUI portable installation to ensure the packages are installed in the correct environment.
+3. Install the required dependencies.  **Important:** Use the `python.exe` executable located in your ComfyUI portable installation with environment isolation flags.

     ```bash
-    ComfyUI/python_embeded/python.exe -m pip install -r requirements.txt
+    ../../../python_embeded/python.exe -m pip install -r requirements.txt --no-user
     ```

+    **Why the `--no-user` flag?**
+    - Prevents installing to your system Python's user directory, which can cause import conflicts
+    - Ensures packages install only to the portable environment for proper isolation

 #### 2. Direct Installation with venv